On the Reasoning Abilities of Masked Diffusion Language Models: Preliminaries

 Looped (or universal) transformers use a fixed block of transformer layers that is applied repeatedly to the input string \citep{dehghani2019universaltransformers}.
 This increases the depth of the model, enabling more complex reasoning by applying layers multiple times, and does not increase the model size, as the same block is reused for each iteration, thus reducing the memory footprint and computational cost \citep{bae2025mixtureofrecursionslearningdynamicrecursive}.
 We define looped transformers as follows. \begin{definition}[Looped transformer (\LTAcr)] Let $\numlayers, \timesteps \in \N$ and let $1 \leq \layeridx_1 \leq \layeridx_2 \leq \numlayers$.
 Given a depth-$\numlayers$ transformer, a \defn{looped transformer} (\LTAcr) computes symbol contextual representations $\hiddMtx$ by \begin{enumerate}[label=(\arabic*.)] \item Computing the initial hidden states $\hiddMtx^{(0)}$ for the input string $\str = \sym_1\cdots\sym_\strlen$ and computing $\hiddMtx^{(\layeridx_1)}$ as with the first $\layeridx_1$ layers of the transformer \item Applying the transformer layers $\layeridx_1 + 1, \ldots, \layeridx_2$ $\timesteps$ times to the hidden states $\hiddMtx^{(\layeridx_1)}$ to obtain $\hiddMtx^{(\layeridx_1 + \timesteps(\layeridx_2 - \layeridx_1))}$. \item Applying the transformer layers $\layeridx_2 + 1, \ldots, \numlayers$ to the hidden states $\hiddMtx^{(\layeridx_1 + \timesteps(\layeridx_2 - \layeridx_1))}$ to obtain the final representations $\hiddMtx$ that are passed to the output layer. \end{enumerate} \end{definition} The representations $\hiddMtx$ can then be used in the same way as described in \cref{app:language-models-and-next-symbol-predictors}.

 The dynamic computational depth of \LTsAcr endows them with the ability to perform more complex reasoning tasks by iteratively refining their hidden states over multiple timesteps.
-Importantly, these reasoning steps include both sequential and parallel processing of the input symbols, allowing for both parallel efficiency as well as depth in the reasoning process.
+Importantly, these reasoning steps include both sequential and parallel processing of the input symbols, allowing for both parallel efficiency and depth in the reasoning process.

 Padded transformers additionally pad the input string with padding (pause) symbols. \begin{definition}[Padded Transformer] Given $\padlen \in \N$, a \defn{padded transformer} $\tf$ transformer computes the contextual representations $\residStream$ of a string $\str \in \strings$ by processing the padded input $\str \circ \underbrace{\padSym \cdots \padSym}_{\padlen}$ (possibly by looping, cf. \cref{def:looped-transformer}), where $\padSym \notin \alphabet$ is a designated padding symbol. \end{definition} Instead of being restricted to the contextual representations of the $\strlen$ input symbols, a padded transformer can determine string membership or symbol probabilities based on the contextual representations of the $\padlen$ additional padded symbols as well.
 This additional space can be used to perform more operations and is analogous to increasing the circuit width in circuit complexity.